 Optimize and test

-One of the appeals of a paid search campaign is the chance to continuously test your ads against each other.
+One of the appeals of a paid search campaign is the chance to continuously run testing, using the outcomes to ultimately improve results.
 This competitive testing requires ongoing maintenance of your campaign, not only including regular analysis of ad performances, but also reviewing the actual search terms that have brought traffic to the site to ensure that quality is high, and budget is not being wasted on unprofitable areas.

 While this is common practice for paid search campaigns, international campaigns add the complexity of language and understanding of the cultural differences, which affect best practices for advert writing.

 Resourcing translation support every time your paid search campaign requires maintenance is not cost-effective, and a translation agency will not necessarily pick up on any missed opportunities due to the search habits of the target audience.

 Having the option of maintaining your international paid search campaigns with someone who has the language resources and the digital skills required for the ongoing maintenance, can make your international campaign easier to manage and gives you one point of call rather than several different agencies to support with the different elements (language and digital opportunities) of your campaign.

 Utilizing a contained PPC campaign can help inform the selection of search terms that are used in the ‘natural’ SEO strategy for that market.
 PPC campaigns can be used as exploratory tactics to test the eﬀectiveness of potential keywords, the most potent of which can be built into your corresponding SEO campaign.